nyan222/roman_empire_zoomcamp/README.md

 touch ~/.ssh/config
 ```

-Edit the file et add this content:
+Edit the file and add these lines:

 ``` bash
 Host roman-empire